MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/attached-layouts.md

 **A few things to keep in mind…**

 1. Non-virtualizing layouts are easier to author.
 If the number of items will always be small then authoring a non-virtualizing layout is recommended.
-2. The platform provides a set of [virtualizing attached layouts that work with the ItemsRepeater](/uwp/design/controls-and-patterns/items-repeater#change-the-layout-of-items) to cover the most common needs.
+2. The platform provides a set of attached layouts that work with the [ItemsRepeater](/windows/uwp/design/controls-and-patterns/items-repeater#change-the-layout-of-items) and [LayoutPanel](/uwp/api/microsoft.ui.xaml.controls.layoutpanel) to cover common needs.
 Familiarize yourself with those before deciding you need to define a custom layout.
 3. Virtualizing layouts always have some additional CPU and memory cost/complexity/overhead compared to a non-virtualizing layout.
 As a general rule of thumb if the children the layout will need to manage will likely fit in an area that is 3x the size of the viewport, then there may not be much gain from a virtualizing layout.
 The 3x size is discussed in greater detail later in this doc, but is due to the asynchronous nature of scrolling on Windows and its impact on virtualization.

 > [!TIP]